CodeYourFuture/syllabus/docs/mongodb/week-2/lesson.md

 That is how you can add a document easily with MongoDB Atlas.

-#### Excercise
+#### Exercise 1

-Try adding two new films to your database.
+Try adding two new films to your database, using the Atlas web interface.
 Give each of them a title, year, and a few actors.

 ### Creating a document with the MongoDB Node Driver